oliviergob/aws-lambda-ftp-collector/README.md

     * keepalive - _integer_ - How often (in milliseconds) to send a 'dummy' (NOOP) command to keep the connection alive. **Default:** 10000
 * dest - _object_ - with the following properties:
   * type - _string_ - only s3 supported for now
-  * bucketName - S3  bucket to which the files will be downloaded to
+  * bucketName - _string_ - S3 bucket to which the files will be downloaded to